ILikeMyChickenBurnt/RandomWheel/README.md

 ### Audit Log
 Every spin is logged with timestamps, so you have a record of all selections made.

+### Customizable Sound
+Personalize the winner announcement with your own sound:
+- **Options > Choose Custom Sound** — Select any .mp3, .wav, .wma, or .aac file
+- **Options > Winner Sound Enabled** — Toggle the sound on or off
+- **Options > Reset to Default Sound** — Restore the built-in sound

 ### Flexible Display
 - Collapse the sidebar to give the wheel maximum screen space
 - The wheel looks great on any screen size
+- Adjacent segments never have the same color for easy visibility

 ---